MasonFeurer/Jano/README.md

 - app_id : (string)

   The android application ID.
 Should look like a namespace.
-  This is uniquely identifies the app on the android device.
+  This uniquely identifies the app on the android device.
   <p>Example: "com.example.namespace"

 - version : (string)